-- 1) Registered Nurse licensed in the State of Michigan, or - 2) Social Worker licensed in the State of Michigan, or a) A bachelor's degree in a health or human services field or Community Health Worker certification, and b) At least three years of experience in the provision of health or social services.
+- 1) Registered Nurse licensed in the State of Michigan, or - 2) Social Worker licensed in the State of Michigan, or - 3) Non-licensed or other licensed health care professionals with the following qualifications: - i. a) A bachelor's degree in a health or human services field or Community Health Worker certification, and - ii. b) At least three years of experience in the provision of health or social services.